Alamance Community College logo

 About Alamance Community College

-Alamance Community College (ACC) stands as a proud cornerstone of North Carolina's educational landscape, boasting a rich history as one of the state's very first community colleges.
-Established in 1958 as the Burlington-Alamance County Industrial Education Center, ACC quickly became a vital hub for industrial training, opening its doors to 1,700 students across 15 initial programs.
-This foundational spirit continues today, offering a dynamic environment for learning and career advancement.
+Alamance Community College (ACC) stands as a foundational pillar in North Carolina's higher education landscape, boasting a rich history as one of the state's very first community colleges.
+Established in 1958 as the Burlington-Alamance County Industrial Education Center, ACC immediately set a precedent, opening its doors to an impressive 1,700 students across 15 vital programs.
+This early dedication to vocational training laid the groundwork for a system that would empower countless individuals and drive regional economic growth.

 Key Highlights

-• Began with an impressive 1,700 students and 15 diverse programs.
+• Opened its doors with 1,700 students offering 15 diverse programs.

-• Authorized to award Associate of Applied Science (A.A.S.) degrees starting in 1964.
+• Authorized to award the Associate of Applied Science (A.A.S.) degree since 1964.

-• Celebrated a record graduation class of 821 students in July 2012.
+• Celebrated a record graduation of 821 students in July 2012, demonstrating strong student success.

 Timeline